sugnaigiul/Pyserial-pygame_rhythm-game/README.md

 arduino = serial.Serial('COM7', 9600, timeout=1)
 ```

-If you have any doubts, you can see which port is in use on your computer by running :
+If you have any doubts, you can see which port is in use on your computer by running this command in your terminal :

 ```python
 python -m serial.tools.list_ports